What is a multiple entry visa C for the Netherlands?

 There are two types of short stay visa:

-- A multiple entry visa (MEV) with a validity period of 1 to a maximum of 5 years.
+- Create a multiple entry visa (MEV) with a validity period of 1 to a maximum of 5 years.
 This permit allows a maximum stay of 90 days per 180 days in the Netherlands/Schengen area.
 This does not have to be consecutive.
 You can also distribute this.
 But the visa holder may never stay in the Netherlands/Schengen area for more than 90 days out of 180 days.

 Is a multiple-entry visa a 5-year visa?